sindresorhus/got/readme.md

 Options are deeply merged to a new object.
 The value of each key is determined as follows:

 - If the new property is set to `undefined`, it keeps the old one.
+- If both properties are an instances of `URLSearchParams`, a new URLSearchParams instance is created.
+The values are merged using [`urlSearchParams.append(key, value)`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/append).
 - If the parent property is an instance of `URL` and the new value is a `string` or `URL`, a new URL instance is created: [`new URL(new, parent)`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL#Syntax).
 - If the new property is a plain `Object`:
 	- If the parent property is a plain `Object` too, both values are merged recursively into a new `Object`.